KuntalDanech/spring-boot-role-based-rest-api-security/README.md

-# Role and Token based rest API security
+# Role and Token based rest API method level security
 This is a basic role based rest API security project.
 It uses token based authentication and authorization.
+This is a method level security where we can restrict particular method by enabling GlobalMethodSecurity.
 I have used Spring boot security to implement this.
 The versions I have used as follows.
 ## Version